cdebeunne/benchmark_klt_matching/README.md

 make
 ```

 And then you can either run `./main` to evaluate performances on execution and tracking frame to frame, or `./main_sequence` to see tracking keyframe to frame (the results are reported in a .csv).
-You can edit the param.yaml file to put your own path and parameters
+You can edit the param.yaml file to put your own path and parameters.

 Warning:
 ---
-* You can't enable both tracking and matching for `\main_sequence`
+* You can't enable both tracking and matching for `./main_sequence`